wp-plugins/landing-pages-builder/readme.txt

 == Description ==

 > Create amazing Landing Pages, Pop-ups and Forms from your wordpress in seconds!
-Use one of our many responsive templates to create great landing pages, fast.
+Use one of our many responsive templates to create great landing pages, pop-ups and forms, fast.

 > This plugin works great with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads and get new customers.